altomator/Image_Retrieval/README.md

 #### Color analysis
 Color names can be extracted from the colors palette (RVB) produced by the Google Cloud Vision API (done with the -CC option).
-Colors may also be extracted from images thanks to the RoyGBiv Python package.
+Colors may also be extracted from images thanks to the RoyGBiv Python package (based on the Colorific package).

 >ls IMG/*.jpg | python3 extract_colors.py